nschlia/ffmpegfs/README.md

 ----
 * **Work on version 1.99 (2.0 pre-release) now in progress.**

-I am currently preparing the new 2.0 release.
-This should be ready soon.
+Release 2.0 is currently getting ready.
+Into release 1.99 only bugfixes will go.
+After a stabilisation phase V2.0 will finally see the light.

-Once this is implemented and after a stabilisation phase V2.0 will finally see the light.
+**New in 1.98:**

 * HLS: Introducing direct segment access.
 If e.g. segment no. 333 is opened, ffmpegfs will seek to this position and start transcoding the segment